SharlotteManganye/ANN_Deep_Learning/README.md

 Churn Predictions
 This is a simple Deep learning model for predicting churm
 # Dataset
-Datset can be download from kaggle and it is called Churn_Modelling.csv
+Dataset can be downloaded from kaggle and it is called Churn_Modelling.csv